 Talc is a natural substance found in common household products, such as baby powder and cosmetics.
-Talcum powder has been widely used for more than 100 years, and its safety had never been called into question until recently.
+Talcum powder has been widely used for more than 100 years, and its safety hadn't really been called into question until relatively recently.
 With a number of studies and thousands of lawsuits alleging a link between talcum powder and cancer, let's take a quick tour of the legal landscape.

 When talc occurs in nature, it’s often found close to naturally-occurring asbestos.
 This means that freshly-mined talc will sometimes already contain asbestos as a natural part of gathering the raw material.
 But this asbestos-contaminated talc sometimes finds its way into makeup and baby powder.

 In late 2019, the U.S. Food and Drug Administration (FDA) alerted consumers that a sample from a single lot of Johnson's® Baby Powder had revealed the presence of asbestos.
 The FDA also announced a voluntary recall by Johnson & Johnson of this specific product lot (around 33,000 bottles).
 All other bottles remained on store shelves, and supply continued until May 2020, when Johnson & Johnson announced that it would stop selling Johnson's® Baby Powder products across North America.
 Retailers would be allowed to sell any remaining stock, and the company's cornstarch-based powders would still be available.

 With the identification of asbestos in products containing talcum powder, along with studies linking asbestos in talcum powder to cancer in humans, there has been a wave of lawsuits.
 Many of these cases have resulted in verdicts ordering defendants like Johnson & Johnson to pay large damages awards to plaintiffs.

 Below are a few noteworthy verdicts involving plaintiffs who've claimed that asbestos-contaminated talcum powder in a product they used caused their cancer.
 Many of these cases involve Johnson & Johnson as a defendant.